 Returns TRUE, if the left PWM audio channel is PWM1 (not PWM0).
+This method returns not a valid value on the Raspberry Pi 5.

 DMA channels

 unsigned CMachineInfo::AllocateDMAChannel(unsigned nChannel)

 Allocates an available DMA channel from the platform DMA controller. nChannel can be DMA\CHANNEL\NORMAL (normal DMA engine requested), DMA\CHANNEL\LITE (lite (or normal) DMA engine requested), DMA\CHANNEL\EXTENDED ("large address" DMA4 engine requested, on Raspberry Pi 4 only) or an explicit channel number (0-15).
 Returns the allocated channel number or DMA\CHANNEL\NONE on failure.